 “Within systems where there are people with higher positions; it’s not because they are brighter… it’s because they are able to see more.” – Reg Alcock

-Overall, the Ministry of Alumni Affairs can call this Bear Pit and reception a great success.
+Overall, the Ministry of Alumni Affairs are proud to call this Bear Pit and reception a great success.
 After the Q and A was over, the members mingled with AFMMLA members over dainties and coffee.
-It was truly inspirational to see the leaders of the past and the leaders of the future engaging in genuine discussion and debate.
+It was truly inspirational to see the leaders of the past and the leaders of the future engaging in genuine discussion and friendly debate.

 Please see the photo gallery for some more photos from the Bear Pit and reception.